Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Methodology

 In line with prior work~\cite{barwulor2021disadvantaged,barakat2021community,razi2020let}, we do not refer by name to platforms and tools that our participants used for sex work\footnote{There are two exceptions throughout the paper.
 As a general example, we mention the platform OnlyFans, as it has received significant media attention and is widely known as a platform that mediates online-only sex work~\cite{SexWorke70:online}.
 We also mention an example of a class of tools in the Discussion but we specifically chose a tool \textit{not} explicitly mentioned by our participants.} in order to protect the sex workers using them.
 We have also anonymized place names and any other identifying information.

 Finally, in line with research justice best practices ~\cite{macneil2006informing}, we will send participants who requested a copy of the final paper.
 Additionally, we plan public science communication efforts around this work, which will feed back results of the study to the communities involved.
-As an added component of research justice, we chose to employ a sex worker with transcription skills to perform the transcription for this research.
+These will include mixed-media presentations of research results in accessible, actionable language (e.g., webinars, infographics, one-page results summaries).
+These resources will be disseminated through the authors’ existing relationships with sex worker rights groups as well as promoted through the channels used to recruit participants.
+Lastly, as an added component of research justice, we chose to employ a sex worker with transcription skills to perform the transcription for this research.